georgringer/news/Documentation/Tutorials/Templates/ViewHelpers/Index.rst

    <n:headerData><!-- some comment --></n:headerData>

 If you want to know what a ViewHelper does, it is very easy to find the related PHP class by looking at the namespace and the name of the ViewHelper.
-Having e.g. :php:`GeorgRinger\News\ViewHelpers` and :php:`headerData` you will find the class at :file:`news\Classes\ViewHelpers\HeaderDataViewHelper.php`.
+Having for example :php:`GeorgRinger\News\ViewHelpers` and :php:`headerData`
+you will find the class at :file:`news\Classes\ViewHelpers\HeaderDataViewHelper.php`.

 The most of awesome thing is that you can use ViewHelpers of any extension in any other template by just adding another namespace declaration like:

 .. code-block:: html